charlfasching/hello-lambda/README.md

 1) The existing docker image that was built above, can be used.
    1) Here we list the images, just to verify the name and version
-   2) You should see both images with the simple name and the one retagged with ecr URI
+   2) You should see both images with the simple name and the one re-tagged with ecr URI
 ```shell
 docker images | grep hello-lambda-java
 ```